[Major revision–posted 2/7/24 (replaces 9/12/18 edition)]

 The Provost Council provides leadership in determining academic policies and procedures and recommends requests for new degree programs.
 This body is also active in developing long-range plans for the university.

-The Provost Council is composed of the PSVP, the deans of the schools, colleges, and libraries, the SVP, vice provosts and associate vice provosts, the Vice President for Administration and Finance and Chief Financial Officer, the Vice President for Research, the Associate Vice President for Information Technology and CIO, the Senior Associate Vice President for Enrollment Management, the President of the Faculty Senate, the Chair of the Executive Committee of the Teaching Academy, and the Managing Director of Communications and Marketing.
-The PSVP chairs the council.
+The Provost Council has as members the deans of the schools, colleges, and libraries; the vice provosts; the Senior Vice President for Administration & Finance and Chief Financial Officer; the Vice President for Research & Innovation; the Vice President for Information Technology and Chief Information Officer; the Vice President for Enrollment Management; the President of the Faculty Senate; the Chair of the Executive Committee of the Teaching Academy; and the Vice President for Marketing & Communications.
+The PSVP chairs the Council.

-The Research Advisory Council (RAC) is a formal standing council of Texas Tech University (TTU), and its principal mission is to provide advice and input to the vice president for research (VPR).
-The purpose of the RAC is to help and assist the VPR and the institution in meeting research, creative activity, and scholarship strategic priorities, particularly as they relate to the Strategic Plan for TTU and the Strategic Plan for Research.
-The RAC is a representative body with voting members appointed from each college or school and additional members appointed representing libraries and research centers.
+The Research & Innovation Ambassadors (RIA) is a formal standing Council of Texas Tech University (TTU), and its principal mission is to provide advice and input to the Vice President for Research & Innovation (VPR) to advance the research enterprise.
+The purpose of RIA is to assist the VPR and the institution in meeting research, creative activity, and scholarship strategic priorities, particularly as they relate to the TTU Strategic Plan for Research, by engaging in open discussion to support and enhance TTU research.

 8. Strategic Planning Council